 The distribution by \eq{eq:dypt1} is normalized to 1:

 The term proportional to $p_z$ vanishes after angular integration.

-Note that in the off-shell region the nucleon SFs in \eq{eq:conv:pty} depend on the virtual nucleon mass square $\mu^2$.
+Note that in the off-shell region, the nucleon SF in \eq{eq:conv:pty} depends on the virtual nucleon mass square $\mu^2$.
 We use \eq{SF:OS} in order to separate the off-shell dependence of the bound nucleon structure function and integrate over $\ptsq$.
 Then \eq{eq:conv:pty} can be cast in terms of a one-dimensional convolution integral as follows:

 where the light-cone smearing functions $S_0$ and $S_1$ are as follows: